Q. So What is Comic-Con, Anyways?

 Bonus: And One Thing You Won't Have To Worry About at SDCC:

-Wherever you are coming from, the weather at least is bound to be an improvement: it will be gorgeous sunny, mid 70s temperatures Wednesday-Sunday.
+Wherever you are coming from, the weather at least is bound to be an improvement: it will be gorgeous sunny, low-to-mid 70s temperatures Wednesday-Sunday.

 Everyone's Comic-Con experience is different.
 Once we all stand in the line to pick up our badges, we scatter to the four winds to have our own unique show.
 As Tom Spurgeon said: